 Is the settlement for S&P 100 options American-style or European-style?

 Prior to 2001, S&P 100 options were American-style only.
-This means they can be exercised on any business day prior to expiration date.
+This means they can be exercised on any business day prior to expiration.
 However, most other index options are European-style, meaning that they may be exercised only during a specified period of time just prior to its expiration.
-In 2001 the CBOE introduced European-style S&P 100 options (XEO), so that customers will be offered both American- and European-style S&P 100 options.
+In 2001 CBOE introduced European-style S&P 100 options (XEO), so that customers will be offered both American- and European-style S&P 100 options.
 S&P 100 options, available in each of the four nearby months, expire on a monthly basis.
-The expiration date is the Saturday following the third Friday of the expiration month.
+The expiration date is the Saturday immediately following the third Friday of the expiration month until February 15, 2015.
+On and after February 15, 2015, the expiration date will be the third Friday of the expiration month.
 Settlement value is tied to the S&P 100 at expiration or to the value of the Index when the option is exercised.
 This value is calculated by Standard and Poor's.
 OEX options are cash-settled.
 This means that cash is delivered at settlement, not securities.

 What industry groups are the S&P 100 components drawn from?